max6cn/verilogplugin/README.md

 ## Notice

-Due to a FS crash most progress has been lost, thus project has been paused until further notice
+Due to a FS crash most progress has been lost, this project has been paused until further notice

 ### Verilogplugin